pystrategylab/xuanji-engine/README.md

 Python History Strategy Lab (PHSL) presents the Xuanji Strategic Audit Terminal, an advanced, AI-driven wargaming and strategic simulation system.

-Xuanji performs rigorous "Red Team" audits on strategic visions by mapping modern operational plans to historical prototypes.
+Xuanji acts as a **digital wind tunnel** for strategy, performing rigorous "Red Team" audits on strategic visions by mapping them to historical prototypes and stress-testing them in simulated environments.
 By integrating systems thinking, the principles of Sun Tzu (孙子兵法), and the shifting dynamics of the I Ching (易经) hexagrams, the system quantifies the physical viability of a strategy against real-world environmental noise, friction, and resistance.

 📐 The Core Strategic Axiom